The Secret to Swaying the Supreme Court

 The fate of Lochner illustrates one reason despair about the Supreme Court may be premature.
 In the depths of the Great Depression, and faced with President Franklin Roosevelt’s landslide re-election, increasingly powerful unions, and general unrest, one Supreme Court justice simply changed his mind about what the federal government was permitted to do, and that was the end of Lochner.
 (The chief justice unsurprisingly claimed that politics had nothing to do with it.)

 Regardless of its own mythology about how it deals purely in abstract law, the court does respond both to political pressure and cultural change.
-It can rule differently from the court’s left-or-right makeup suggests.
+It can rule differently than the court’s left-or-right makeup suggests.

 In 1973, 20 states had legalized abortion in at least some cases; that was part of the background for the otherwise conservative Burger Court’s decision in Roe v.
 Wade.
 Just three years ago, in the face of a tide of public opinion and legalization in multiple states, the Roberts Court, never remotely liberal, declared in Obergefell v.
 Hodges that same-sex marriage is constitutionally guaranteed.
 And Chief Justice John Roberts surprised a lot of analysts when he joined the liberal minority in the 5-4 decision that saved the by-then popular Affordable Care Act.
 In all these cases, it was clear that there would be public outcry if the court ruled other than it did.